leah-jala/Portfolio-Project-One/README.md

     - Result: True
 - Expected: The Google map, when clicked opens in a new browser to the correct location.
     - Result: True
+- Expected: Success message on form submission.
+    - Result: True.
+I did this myself but also asked friends to do it too.
+Only two confirmed they had done it, but it was successful.

 ## Responsiveness